escuta/mosca/README.md

 Atk.downloadMatrices;
 )
 ```
 **_workaround (only if the download fails) the folowing code creates and opens the ATK support Directory.
-ATK [Kernels](https://github.com/ambisonictoolkit/atk-kernels/releases/latest) and ATK [Matrices](https://github.com/ambisonictoolkit/atk-matrices/releases/latest) both need to be downloaded and decompressed in this support Directory.
+ATK [Kernels](https://github.com/ambisonictoolkit/atk-kernels/releases/latest) and ATK [Matrices](https://github.com/ambisonictoolkit/atk-matrices/releases/latest) both need to be downloaded and decompressed in this support Directory_**
 ```
 (
 Atk.createUserSupportDir;